sofia-ys/MasterMind/README.md

-Download the file and start playing!
+Download the file then in terminal, type cd and the location of the file on your computer

+e.g. C:\Users\username\Downloads> .\mastermind.py

+Start entering your guesses and play!